iamjroberts/iamjroberts.github.io/README.md

 ## About
-As Lead Mechanical Design Engineer for 6 years at [RingIR](https://ring-ir.com/), I ensure cross functionality of electrical, optical, and mechanical systems into cohesive and reliable mid-infrared Cavity Ring Down Spectrometer (_CRDS_) devices.
+As Lead Mechanical Design Engineer for 6 years at [RingIR](https://ring-ir.com/), I ensure cross-functionality of electrical, optical, and mechanical systems into cohesive and reliable mid-infrared Cavity Ring Down Spectrometer (_CRDS_) devices.
 I specialize in the design and alignment of complex optical layouts.

 With an unwavering love for CAD work and an insatiable appetite for new challenges, I can't get enough when it comes to mechanical design.
 Whether it's intricate components or conceptualizing innovative solutions, I approach each task with enthusiasm and a can-do attitude.
 The thrill of problem-solving and continuous learning is like fuel to me.
 I have the drive to do the leg work and research necessary to translate conceptual ideas into tangible designs.
 I am eager for collaboration, always open to feedback, and ready to teach or learn from others.

 Outside of my career I love spending time with my children and working on my home.
-As a jack of all trades I enjoy operating heavy equiptment, welding, wood working and renovation projects.
+As a jack of all trades I enjoy operating heavy equipment, welding, wood working and renovation projects.
 Getting out to explore the known and unknown locations in the beautiful state of New Mexico has been my newest project.

 ## Education